NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

   + dataset: string, name of the dataset used
   + depth: uint8, number of layers
   + early_stopping: string, early stopping policy
-  + epochs: uint32, number of training epochs in this repetition
+  + epochs: uint32, number of training epochs in this experiment
   + input_activation: string, input activation function
   + kernel_regularizer: string, null if no regularizer is used
   + kernel_regularizer_l1: float32, L1 regularization penalty coefficient